 Pests and Diseases of Osmanthus

 Osmanthus are relatively free from pest and diseases.
-Plants grown in shady positions may succumb to sooty mould but a few sprays of eco-oil will quickly get this under control.
+Plants grown in shady positions may succumb to scale and sooty mould but a few sprays of a horticultural oil will quickly get this under control.
 Spray both sides of the leaf to run off.